vitorglemos/asteroid-hunter-nasa/README.md

 | P21v19O | Unknown | 2022 | Preliminary | IASC | August | Pending | Pan-STARRS 2 | Unknown | 0 | |
 | P21wcXn | Unknown | 2022 | Preliminary | IASC | September | Pending | Pan-STARRS 2 | Unknown | 0 | |
 | P21wEwU | Unknown | 2022 | Preliminary | IASC | September | Pending | Pan-STARRS 2 | Unknown | 0 | |

+**ObserverDesignation**: Provisional designation informed by the observatory.

+**Orbit**: Classification of the asteroid based on the Minor Planet Center.

+**Designation**: Provisional designation made available by NASA/Minor Planet Center (it is possible to query more data about the asteroid using the designation code).

+**IsNEO**:
+- 0 When the asteroid is not Near-Earth Asteroids.
+- 1 When the asteroid is a Near-Earth Asteroids.

+**Contribution Type**:
+- Pending: These are detections that appear to be valid detections but have not been fully verified by the Minor Planet Center yet.
+- Orbit Updated: When there is an asteroid it is already in the Minor Planet Center database and the new detection data is used to add information about the object's orbit.
+- Provisional: Provisional detections are recognized as asteroid discoveries and must now undergo further observations over a three to five year period in order to verify the asteroid's orbit and consolidate any additional measurements of the object.